Child Development

 CHD 204 : Methods and Materials for Teaching Children

 This course introduces basic methods and materials used in teaching young children.
-Emphasis is placed on students compiling a professional resource file of activities used for teaching math, language arts, science and social studies concepts.
-Upon completion, students should be able to demonstrate basic methods of creating learning experiences using appropriate techniques, materials and realistic expectations.
+Emphasis is placed on students compiling a professional resource file of activities used for teaching math, language arts, science, and social studies concepts.
+Upon completion students will be able to demonstrate basic methods of creating learning experiences using developmental appropriate techniques, materials, and realistic expectations, including infant and toddler and pre-school.
+Course includes observations of young children in a variety of childcare environments.

 Credits